mrccnt/php-vagrant-dev-box/README.md

     password: root
     database: development

-The database is set up to listen on public network which means we can reach the database directly without additional ssh tunnels.
+The database is set up to listen extern which means we can reach the database directly without additional ssh tunnels.

 ## Dev Tools